Patents and History of Adjustable Clubs

 Through that process, he learned about previous designs and studied all the existing adjustable loft patents.
 It became clear that they all lacked the playability, performance, and feel of modern clubs with perimeter weighting and forward-of-the-face hosel alignment.
 Divnick wanted to create a club that performed just like a modern club, and that had an easy-to-adjust mechanism, a built-in tightening lever, a low center of gravity, and a telescopic shaft that felt as solid and performed as well as the best name-brand clubs.
 He started experimenting with drawings, models, and prototypes.
 After 4 years of modifications and testing, he had a high-performing durable club that carries a lifetime guarantee.
 The patent was relatively easy to acquire because it had 18 elements that were different than all 120 prior adjustable club patents.

 If you are interested in patent research, you can review the Divnick patent from the US Government files.
 You can also click on the references to previous inventions in the Divnick patent to see how adjustables have evolved.
 Click here to see the patent.
-(This will open in a separate browser window.)
+(This will open as a PDF in a separate browser window.)

 Three of the more modern adjustables were the Checkmark, Miracle, and The Adjustable from the 1950's pictured here .
 They are typical of many of the adjustables which placed the mechanisms in the middle of the back of the head, just like the oldest patented adjustable clubs.
 This resulted in a very high center of gravity, and the shaft alignment behind the head, rather than in front of the face as with modern offset shaft alignment.
 The result was inconsistent and unrewarding shots.
 Notice that the only substantive difference in the three clubs pictured here is a little more sole-weight on The Adjustable.
 Other than that, the index marks are on the hosel of the Miracle, and on the head of The Adjustable.
 Minor differences like that were common with many of the earlier patents.